No products in the cart.

 A wooden block made our grid squares, and we were able to use the glue stick cap and a small plastic candy box to stamp the shapes creating our morse code.

-Or, instead of stamping, you could use round color coding stickers and rectangular office labels.
+Or, instead of stamping, you could use round color coding stickers/rectangular office labels – or simply draw your morse code message.
 Playing with the materials you have around you is half the fun of this coding project!

 More Ways to Play with Morse Code

 While doing research for this post, I found so many incredibly creative Morse code activities.
 Here are just a few you can use with this project to add context or build on the lesson…